-In the opinion of the Board, they fulfill the condition for appointment/re-appointment as Independent Directors on the Board.
-Further in the opinion of the Board, the Independent Directors also passess the attributes of integrity, expertise & experience as required to be disclosed under Rule 8(5) (iiia) of Companies (Accounts) Rules, 2014.
+In the opinion of the Board, they fulfil the conditions for appointment/ reappointment as Independent Director on the Board.
+Further, in the opinion of the Board, the Independent Director also possess the attributes of integrity, expertise and experience as required to be disclosed under rule 8(5)(iiia) of the Companies (Accounts) Rule, 2014.

-During the year under review, the non-executive directors of the Company had no pecuniary relationship or transactions with the Company, other than sitting fees, commission and reimbursement of expenses incurred by them for the purpose of attending meetings of the Board/Committee of the Company.
+During the financial year 2022-23, the non-executive directors of the Company had no pecuniary relationship or transactions with the Company, other than sitting fees, commission and reimbursement of expenses incurred by them for the purpose of attending meetings of the Board/Committee of the Company.

-13. DIRECTORS RESPONSIBILITY STATEMENT
+15. DIRECTORS RESPONSIBILITY STATEMENT

-Pursuant to Section 134(5) of the Act, the Board of Directors, to the best of their knowledge and ability, confirm that:
+Pursuant to section 134(5) of the Act, the Board of Directors, to the best of their knowledge and ability, confirm that: